common-lisp-repos/franz-lisp/README.md

 ## What Is Franz Lisp?

-Franz Lisp was a Lisp implementation developed at University of California, Berkeley by students of Richard Fateman.
-It was developed for porting Macsyma algebra system, an enormous Lisp application written in Maclisp, to DEC VAX-11 minicomputer.
+Franz Lisp was a Lisp implementation developed at the University of California, Berkeley by students of Richard Fateman.
+They developed Franz Lisp for porting Macsyma algebra system, an enormous Lisp application written in Maclisp, to DEC VAX-11 minicomputer.
 UC Berkeley distributed it with the Berkeley Software Distribution.
 Franz Inc. was founded to provide commercial support of Franz Lisp, but the company switched to Common Lisp afterward.

 ## License

-The original code is retrived from [Franz Lisp Opus 38.93b][op38.93b] at the [CMU AI Repository][ai].
+The original code is retrieved from [Franz Lisp Opus 38.93b][op38.93b] at the [CMU AI Repository][ai].
 According to the page, that is placed in the public domain.
 However, since the origin of the code is the Berkeley Software Distribution, it would be safer to treat it as distributed under the term of